wsky/properties/README.md

 # Properties
 ==========

-properties/configuration/kv management module and system for your app
+Properties/Configuration management module/system for your app

 Cloud service or private deploy